yiisoft/yii2/framework/UPGRADE.md

   Mail view rendering is now encapsulated into `yii\mail\Template` class.
 * Properties `view`, `viewPath`, `htmlLayout` and `textLayout` have been moved from `yii\mail\BaseMailer` to `yii\mail\Composer` class, which now encapsulates message composition.
+* All cache related classes interface has been changed according to PSR-16 'Simple Cache' specification.
+Make sure you change your invocations for the cache methods accordingly.
+The most notable changes affects methods `get()` and `getMultiple()` as they now accept `$default` argument, which value will be returned in case there is no value in the cache.
+This makes the default return value to be `null` instead of `false`.
+* Particular cache implementation should now be configured as `yii\caching\Cache::$handler` property instead of the component itself.
+Properties `$defaultTtl`, `$serializer` and `$keyPrefix` has been moved to cache handler and should be configured there.
+Creating your own cache implementation you should implement `\Psr\SimpleCache\CacheInterface` or extend `yii\caching\SimpleCache` abstract class.
+Use `yii\caching\CacheInterface` only if you wish to replace `yii\caching\Cache` component providing your own solution for cache dependency handling.

 Upgrade from Yii 2.0.12
 -----------------------